Logem

 whether you have any kidney or liver problems

-Never take more of this medicine than your doctor tells you to.
+Never take more LOGEM than your doctor tells you to.

-Do not increase the dose faster than you have been told.
+Do not increase the dose more quickly than you have been told.

 Your doctor will prescribe a low dose to start and gradually increase the dose over a few weeks until you reach a dose that works for you.

-Your doctor may need to change the dose of LOGEM as "the pill" may not work as effectively for contraception whilst taking it.
+Your doctor may need to adjust the dose of LOGEM as the ‘pill’ may not work as effectively for contraception whilst taking it.

-LOGEM tablets may be swallowed whole, chewed or dispersed in sufficient water to cover the whole tablet.
+LOGEM may be swallowed whole, chewed or dispersed in a small volume of water (at least enough to cover the whole tablet).

 Your doctor may also advise you to start or stop taking other medications, depending on what condition you are being treated for and the way you respond to treatment.